- ½ (2 oz.) ½ (55 g) , chopped, chopped

 - 1 lb 450 g cauliflower

-- 4 tablespoons 4 tablespoons lingonberries or frozen cranberries
+- ¼ cup 60 ml lingonberries or frozen cranberries

-- Grate or chop the onion finely and put in a bowl with the ground meat.
-Add the other ingredients and mix well.
+- Put the onion in a bowl with the ground meat.
+Add the cream cheese, egg, and spices and mix well.

-- Wet your hands, and roll the mixture into meatballs that are approximately 1 inch in diameter.
+- Wet your hands and roll the mixture into meatballs that are approximately 1 inch (2.5 cm) in diameter.

 - Add butter to a frying pan and fry the meatballs over medium heat until fully cooked through.

-- Add soy sauce if you prefer a sauce with a darker color and saltier taste.
+- Add soy sauce if you prefer a sauce with a darker color and a saltier taste.

 - Lower the heat and let simmer for a couple of minutes or until you reach the desired consistency.
 Season with salt and pepper.